 I had a hard time choosing what recipe I would make from this beautiful book.
 It’s full of great southwestern recipes — in Meagan’s words, “classic flavors with a modern twist.”

-I’m so glad I chose these corn cakes as my first recipe to try from Meagan’s book.
+I’m glad I chose these corn cakes as my first recipe to try from Meagan’s book.
 They are so good and have quickly become a favorite.
-The crispy corn tucked away in the soft cakes with the flavorful green onions make these a perfect side dish or breakfast.
+The crispy corn tucked in the soft cakes with the flavorful green onions make these a perfect side dish or breakfast.
 I hope you love them as much as we do.

 - 1 cup all-purpose flour